 Google has so many cool services that can help you to generate content ideas.
 Here are just a few:

-- Google News – what’s happening in your industry – search some of your keywords and see what comes up in Google News (Also check out Google Alerts to find current opinion, information and trends in your industry)
+- Google News – for what’s happening in your industry.
+Search some of your keywords and see what comes up in Google News (Also check out Google Alerts to find current opinion, information and trends in your industry).
+And in Google News, you can follow a topic so that you can keep your readers informed.

-- Google Suggests – start typing a search term in Google and see what else comes up as you type.
+- Google Autocomplete – start typing a search term in Google and see what else comes up as you type.
 There may be some interesting content ideas there.

-- Google Alerts – set a term in Google alerts and read content with your keywords in them
+- Google Alerts – an oldie but a goodie.
+You can set a term in Google Alerts and you will be alerted to content that contains the keywords you set.

 - YouTube (yes, they’re owned by Google) – search for videos with relevant information on your subject area.
-You can embed them in your post and give additional information to enrich the video.
+Embed them in your post and provide readers with additional valuable information to enrich the video.

 - Your LinkedIn Groups – review the many interesting discussions here that may be of interest to your target audience – make sure you add your voice or perspective in your post.

-- Read your industry’s authorities’ blogs.
-Write a response or rebuttal to something that you have read
+- Your industry’s authorities’ blogs – Write a response or rebuttal to something that you have read.

-- Write down some of your own ah-has about your industry based on your experience.
+- Your Ah-ha moments – Write down some of your light-bulb moments based on your experience.

-- If you participate in professional associations, what topics do you explore in this environment?
+- Professional Associations – what topics do you explore in this environment?
 When attending a conference or a meeting, think about how you can use topics or content to speak to your audience.

-- Read Trade Magazines: Trade magazines often provide current events and topics that are industry specific.
+- Trade Magazines – Trade magazines often provide current events and topics that are industry specific.
 Ask yourself: Would my target customers be interested in this information?
 If so, how could this information make their life better?
 Blog about the topic, making sure to explain the benefits of the information.